-NOTE: ALL VEHICLES

-With brake pedal and handbrake fully released, observe position of brake lever arm connected to brake band.
+ALL VEHICLES - Brake Lever Arm Position Inspection With service brake and park brake fully released, observe position of brake lever arm connected to brake band.

-- A. Power Traction Drive Only The brake lever arm must be 1/16 in. to 1/4 in. from gear case. - B. Belt Drive Only The brake lever arm must be 3/4 in. to 1-1/2 in. from belt pulley.
+- A. Power Traction Drive: The brake lever arm must be 1/4" to 3/8" from gear case. - B. Belt Drive: The brake lever arm must be 1/8" to 1/4" from brake lever arm return stop bar.

-If brake lever arm is not in the correct position, the cable or rods which connect the brake lever arm to the foot pedal and handbrake lever must be adjusted.
-This requires that a complete brake adjustment, as described in the following sub-section be performed.
+If brake lever arm is NOT in the correct position, the cable or rods which connect the brake lever arm to the service brake foot pedal and the foot operated park brake pedal must be adjusted.
+This requires that a complete brake adjustment, as described in the following sub-section, "Complete Brake Adjustment-All Vehicles".

-If brake lever arm is in the correct position, it will not be necessary to adjust the cable or rods.
+If brake lever arm IS in the correct position, it will not be necessary to adjust the cables or rods.
+The only adjustment necessary will be to the brake band, as follows:

-- 1. All Vehicles Adjust brake band anchor bolt, tightening it until brake pressure adequate to stop vehicle is achieved with foot pedal halfway to the floor. - 2.
-Power Traction Only An additional centering adjustment is necessary.
+A. Service Brakes: Adjust brake band anchor bolt, tightening it until brake pressure adaquate to stop the vehicle is achieved with foot pedal halfway to the floor.

+An additional centering adjustment is necessary.
 Loosen centering screw lock nuts, center band around drum.
 Bring band as close to drum as possible without causing brake drag.
 Lock centering screws.

-Note: If band is too far from drum, brakes will grab in the forward direction. - 3.
-All Vehicles Check operation of handbrake.
-If handbrake has insufficient holding power, or if excessive effort is required to operate the handbrake lever, refer to handbrake adjustment procedures described in the following section.
+NOTE: If band is too far from drum, brakes will grab in the forward direction

-Complete Brake Adjustment - All Vehicles
+B. PARK BRAKES:

+Foot Operated - Check operation of Park Brake.
+If holding power is insufficient, refer to following sub-section, "Complete Brake Adjustment - All Vehicles".

+PROCEDURE FOR COMPLETE BRAKE ADJUSTMENT - ALL VEHICLES

+Units With Foot Operated Park Brake:

-- With footbrake and handbrake fully released, loosen lock nut on foot brake cable clevis.
-Adjust cable length to position brake lever arm as described in preceding Section.
+- Cable Adjustment (Service Brake) With service brake pedal and park brake pedal fully released, loosen lock nut on service brake cable clevis.
+Adjust cable length to position brake lever arm according to specifications described in preceding Section titled, "Minor Brake Adjustment for Normal Lining Wear."
 Tighten lock nut.
-NOTE: Any other cables or rods attached to brake lever arm must be in a slack condition during this adjustment.
-It may be necessary to disconnect them to assure that the brake lever arm position described is governed by the foot pedal cable adjustment. - 2.
-Perform band adjustment as described in Step 1, or Steps 1 and 2 in preceding subsection.
+NOTE: Prior to performing cable adjustment, all other cables - NOTE: Prior to performing cable adjustment, all other cables or rods attached to brake lever arm must be in a slack condition during this adjustment.
+It may be necessary to disconnect them to assure that the brake lever arm position described is governed by the service brake pedal cable adjustment. - 2.
+Band Adjustment Perform brake band adjustment as described in preceding sub-section titled "Service Brakes". - 3.
+Calbe adjustment (Park Brake) Park brake is always adjusted after the service brake as described in steps 1 and 2 above.
+With park brake pedal and service brake pedal fully released, loosen lock nut on park brake cable clevis.
+Adjust (shorten) cable length until brake lever arm starts to move away from gear case.
+At that point, stop and reverse adjustment (lengthen) two full turns.
+Tighten lock nut.
+Park brake cable is now adjusted and must have a slight bit of slack while the service brake cable is taut.